nonlocal-lia/fake_news_detector/README.md

 This particular set of models will focus on the second task by creating a NLP classification model from a set of articles that have been tagged as fake or real by a source.

 ## The Data
-Data for this project wa gathered from three places.
+Data for this project wa gathered from three places, for detailed instructions on how to recreate the data, see the README.md in the data folder..

 [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet):